Aide Threatens Boy With Autism On School Transportation, Parents Sue District And Bus Company

 Mitchal Padavana has level two autism spectrum disorder, and he struggles with communication.

 Initially, Kaneland Unit School District 302 had offered to provide a bus and an aide for Mitchal, who was nine at the time.
 His parents readily accepted.
-But the transport turned out to be a van, and the aide — well, the aide had no business being called an aide.
+But the transportation, provided by Illinois Central School Bus, turned out to be a van.
+And the aide — well, the aide had no business being called an aide.

 Mitchal’s behavior changed after he began going to school in the provided van.